 8-9) The UDM shall invoke Nausf_SoRProtection service operation message to the AUSF to get SoR-MAC-IAUSF and CounterSoR as specified in sub-clause 14.1.3 of this document.
 The UDM shall select the AUSF that holds the latest KAUSF of the UE.

 If the HPLMN decides that the UE is to acknowledge the successful security check of the received Steering of Roaming Information, then the UDM shall set accordingly the ACK Indication included in the Nausf_SoRProtection service operation message to signal that it also needs the expected SoR-XMAC-IUE, as specified in sub-clause 14.1.3 of this document.

+If the HPLMN decides that the UE is to send a SoR-CMCI indicator, and if the AMF has support for transparent container, then the UDM that supports the SoR-CMCI feature shall set accordingly the SoR-CMCI Indication included in the Nausf_SoRProtection service operation message to be able to include this value in the generation of the SoR-MAC_IUE.

-NOTE: At reception of Nausf_SoRProtection_Protect request from the UDM, the AUSF constructs the SOR header, as described in clause 9.11.3.51 of TS 24.501 [35], based on the information received from the UDM, i.e. ACK Indication and list of preferred PLMN/access technology combinations or secured packet (if provided).
+NOTE: At reception of Nausf_SoRProtection_Protect request from the UDM, the AUSF constructs the SOR header, as described in clause 9.11.3.51 of TS 24.501 [35], based on the information received from the UDM, i.e. ACK Indication and list of preferred PLMN/access technology combinations or secured packet (if provided) and SoR-CMCI indication.

 The details of the CounterSoR are specified in sub-clause 6.14.2.3 of this document.
 The inclusion of the Steering List and the SoR header in the calculation of SoR-MAC-IAUSF allows the UE to verify that the received Steering of Roaming Information is not tampered with or removed by the VPLMN.
 The expected SoR-XMAC-IUE allows the UDM to verify that the UE received the Steering of Roaming Information.

 10) The UDM responds to the Nudm_SDM_Get service operation to the VPLMN AMF, which shall include the SoR transparent container as specified in clause 6.1.6.3.2 of TS 29.503 [93] if the VPLMN AMF support SoR transparent container, or shall include individual IEs comprising the ACK Indication, the list of preferred PLMN/access technology combinations or secured packet (if provided), SoR-MAC-IAUSF and CounterSoR within the Access and Mobility Subscription data.
-If the UDM requests an acknowledgement, it shall temporarily store the expected SoR-XMAC-IUE.
+If the UDM requests an acknowledgement, it shall temporarily store the expected SoR-XMAC-IUE and the received CounterSOR.

 11) If the SoR transparent container is received from the UDM, the VPLMN AMF shall include the received SoR transparent container in the Registration Accept message and send it to the UE.
 If the individual IEs are received from the UDM, the VPLMN AMF shall construct the SOR header based on the ACK Indication and the list of preferred PLMN/access technology combinations or secured packet (if provided) received from the UDM and include it in the SOR transparent container as specified in clause 9.11.3.51 of TS 24.501 [35].
 The vPLMN shall also include SoR-MAC-IAUSF and CounterSoR (both also received from the UDM) in the constructed SoR transparent container, and convey the constructed SoR transparent container to the UE in the Registration Accept message.